How to rotate a video on a Mac

 Rotate your first clip — offline

 Free to try on your Mac.
-Fix a sideways or upside-down clip in seconds — no account, no watermark, nothing leaves your device.
+Fix a sideways or upside-down clip in seconds — no account, no subscription, nothing leaves your device.

 Download Crisp for MacApple Silicon · macOS 12+ · Notarized